devmastery/angular2/README.md

 		and leave it aside as Running to watch continously for ts file changes

-		Then Open Another Command Prompt and Go to the Root of the Folder
+		Then Open Another Command Prompt and Go to the Root of the Folder and run below command to start static file server.

-		npm start
+		> npm start

 		Now you should able to see the Devmastery Angular2 Lab Website